AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 ## Results

-As a result of the two example commands, Magento adds lines similar to the following to `<Magento install dir>app/etc/env.php`:
+As a result of the two example commands, Commerce adds lines similar to the following to `<Commerce install dir>app/etc/env.php`:

 ```php
 'cache' => [